ukatech/ghost_terminal/docs/README_EN.md

         -rwt-icon <icon>                : registers to the Windows terminal with the specified icon (PNG or ICO path) (only works with -rwt).
   --disable-text <text types>|all       : disable some unnecessary text(split by ',') or all of them.
-        root                            : disables the easter egg text when running terminal as root. event                           : disables the warning text when your ghost not having some events.
+        root                            : disables the easter egg text when running terminal as root. event                           : disables the warning text when your ghost is not having events.
         WindowsTerminal                 : disables the text telling you to install Windows Terminal or run this exe with -rwt (-g|-gp).
-        FiraCode                        : disables the text telling you try Fira Code font.
+        FiraCode                        : disables the text telling you to try the Fira Code font.
 example:
   ghost-terminal -g "Taromati2" -rwt --disable-text event,WindowsTerminal,FiraCode
 ```